prentiss04/PyBer_Analysis/README.md

 # Multi-line Graph Summary

 ## Urban
-Largest market, more volatility than the other markets, but also finishing higher than where started Choppiness with ever-decreasing lows and highs from late February to late March  would require deeper analysis to determine root causes as this is not evident in the Suburban and Rural markets.
+Largest market, more volatility than the other markets, but also finishing higher than where started.
+Choppiness with ever-decreasing lows and highs from late February to late March would require deeper analysis to determine root causes as this is not evident in the Suburban and Rural markets.

 ## Suburban
-Faces some fare resistance on the bottom side (lows are not getting worse, or better but instead fairly consistent) Seeing some stability from mid-March to the end of April with less volatlity Generating fare revenue at end of April nearly 2x beginning of january.
+Faces some fare resistance on the bottom side (lows are not getting worse, or better but instead fairly consistent) Seeing some stability from mid-March to the end of April with less volatlity Generating fare revenue at end of April nearly 2x beginning of January.
-Started as less than half the size of Rural and finished nearly 60% of Urban market Seeing the most positive trend in the final month compared to other markets
+Started as less than half the size of Urban and finished nearly 60% of Urban market Seeing the most positive trend in the final month compared to other markets

 ## Rural